mwesthues/bwUniCluster/README.md

 The **maximum lifetime** of a workspace is **60 days** with the possibility of **three extensions**, resulting in a cumulative maximum lifetime of 240 days for a workspace.

-Fore more information visi http://www.bwhpc-c5.de/wiki/index.php/BwUniCluster_Hardware_and_Architecture#File_Systems
+Fore more information visit http://www.bwhpc-c5.de/wiki/index.php/BwUniCluster_Hardware_and_Architecture#File_Systems